Sushma Karki

-Sushma Karki (सुष्मा कार्की) is Nepalese glamour model and film actress, known for her works in Nepali Cinema.
+Sushma Karki (सुष्मा कार्की) is a Nepalese glamour model and film actress, known for her works in Nepali Cinema.
 She began her acting career with Arun Khatri.

 Media spotlight

 Karki became popular because of her brother Rejan bala who supported her for item dance Udhreko choli in Nepali movie Loot and for her bold role in movie Bindass (2012).
 The item dance made her career established in Nepali movie industry.
-She has also received a lot of coverage over her Tattoo and Bikini pictures.
+She has also received a lot of coverage over her tattoo and bikini pictures.